 Raymond Charles Britland

-Mrs Somapon led police to the bathroom where she earlier had made the gruesome discovery.
-“We found Mr Britland’s body in the shower,” lead investigator Pol Lt Col Winai Horian confirmed.
-“There was a lot of blood on the floor and the walls.
+Mrs Somapon led police to the bathroom where she had made the gruesome discovery. lead investigator Pol Lt Col Winai Horian stated: “We found Mr Britland’s body in the shower.
+There was a lot of blood on both the floor and walls.
 He had a deep cut on his left wrist.”

-“Raymond often went to Pattaya International Hospital for treatment but always said that his condition didn’t improve at all,” Mrs Britland told Pol Lt Col Winai according to the official police report.
-When medical bills started to pile up, Mr Britland became more and more depressed, she said in tears.
-“I was worried, but I never thought that he would harm himself.”
+A tearful Mrs Somapon told Pol Lt Col Winai: “Raymond often went to Pattaya International Hospital for treatment, but always said that his condition hadn’t improve at all.
+When his medical bills started to pile up, he became more and more depressed.
+I was worried, but I never thought that he would harm himself.”

-“It is likely that Mr Britland had decided to take his life to not be a financial burden for his family,” Pol Lt Col Winai speculated.
-Meanwhile, rescue volunteers brought the body to Pattaya International Hospital for an official autopsy.
-“We have already contacted the US Embassy in Bangkok to inform them of the death of Mr Britland,” Pol Lt Col Winai said.
+Rescue volunteers took the body to Pattaya International Hospital for an official autopsy.
+“We have already contacted the US Embassy in Bangkok to inform them of the death of Mr Britland,” saidPol Lt Col Winai.

 Note: If you are related to the victim of this report and would like certain details to be not publicly available, please contact us.
 Please understand that we will not remove an entire article or the name of the person.